fcpp-experiments/oldnbr-evaluation/README.md

-# FCPP oldnbr evaluation case study
+# FCPP oldnbr case study

-Quick-start aggregate computing `oldnbr-evaluation` case study submitted for COORD2024 event.
+Implementation in FCPP of the `oldnbr-evaluation` case study presented in the paper *An Enhanced Exchange Operator for XC*, submitted to the COORDINATION 2024 event.
 All commands below are assumed to be issued from the cloned git repository folder.
 For any issues, please contact [Giorgio Audrito](mailto:giorgio.audrito@unito.it).

 ## References